CodeYourFuture/immersive-go-course/website/content/primers/distributed-software-systems-architecture/distributed-locking-and-distributed-consensus.md

 date="28 Dec 2022 12:22:11 BST"
 +++

+# 5

-# Section 5: Distributed Locking and Distributed Consensus {#section-5-distributed-locking-and-distributed-consensus}
+## Distributed Locking and Distributed Consensus

 > In a program, sometimes we need to lock a resource.
 Think about a physical device, like a printer: we only want one program to print at a time.
 Locking applies to lots of other kinds of resources too, often when we need to update multiple pieces of data in consistent ways in a multi-threaded context.